Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Length of Stay

-Renting will make more sense usually if you are moving on a temporary basis.
-Longer-term expats may actually fare better purchasing — especially in markets with plenty of growth potential.
-Learn more about familiarizing with a new country in our Expat Settling-In Tips
+Renting will usually make more sense if you are moving on a temporary basis.
+Longer-term expats may actually fare better purchasing—especially in markets with plenty of growth potential.
+Learn more about familiarizing yourself with a new country in our Expat Settling-In Tips.

 Local Real Estate Market